T

 $5–$15

-Frequent Grab car rides, occasional taxi, maybe a private car for a day trip.
+Frequent Grab car rides, occasional taxi, or private car for day trips.

 Activities